DiLRandI/ShopMate/docs/prd.md

 As an owner, I get daily backups automatically.

 Acceptance: Backup files (.sqlite timestamped) appear in backup folder; last 30 kept.

+As an owner, I can toggle POS discount suggestions so staff only see them when aligned with store policy.

+Acceptance: Setting appears under POS preferences, persists locally, and immediately hides/shows suggestions without app restart.

 3.6 Authentication & User Management